 1 -The best way to prevent your pet dog from getting this horrible infection of Parvovirus is to have them vaccinated as soon as possible.

-2 -If they are not vaccinated, keep them away from other unvaccinated, stray, or generally unknown dogs.
+2 – keep them away from other unvaccinated, stray, or generally unknown dogs.

 If you want your dog to be able to meet other dogs and play at parks with unknown dogs, you should consult the owner of the dog to inquire about the dog’s health.

 If you don’t wish to talk to strangers, then try to arrange play dates between your dog and the dog or dogs of an owner you trust.

 4 -If you have multiple dogs and notice Parvo in Dog Symptoms arising in one or two, separate those dogs from the ones not displaying symptoms immediately.